 Definition of Explication

-Explication is a literary technique in criticism and research used for a close analysis of an excerpt or text taken from a lengthy piece of work.
-It originates from a French word, “explication de texte”, meaning explanation of a text.
+Explication is a literary technique in criticism and research, used for a close analysis of an excerpt or text taken from a lengthy piece of work.
+It originates from the French word, “explication de texte,” meaning explanation of a text.
 It is neither a summary, nor a rewording, nor a paraphrase, but a commentary that reveals the meanings of a literary work.
-It usually tells about figures of speech, tone, setting, connotations, point of views, themes, contrasts and anything that could add to the meanings of a text.
+It usually tells about figures of speech, tone, setting, connotations, points of view, themes, contrasts, and anything else that could add to the meaning of a text.

 Explication not only illuminates a piece of literature, but also serves to remind the readers about its historical setting and formal properties of style and language.
 It does not give deeper level meanings, but explores an explicit view of a piece of writing.
-In fact, it clarifies and brings clarity in meanings of a work.
-It also is very helpful for the students to evaluate the books and articles they read during their academic career.
+In fact, it brings clarity to certain meanings of a work.
+It is also very helpful for the students to evaluate the books and articles they read during their academic career.